Spaghetti and Meatballs

 - Fresh basil (for serving and garnish).
 Fresh basil will turn black if cooked over time in the red sauce.
 Add fresh basil as you are serving, for an esthetic look and fresh herb taste.

-Instructions for Desando Family Recipe for Red Sauce
+Spaghetti and Meatballs – Instructions for Red Sauce

-- Use a wide skillet or a wide-bottomed pot and heat the olive oil over med heat
+- Use a soup pot or a wide-bottomed pot and heat the olive oil over med heat

-- Season the chopped onions with salt (so they will release their liquids while cooking) and sauté until they begin to sweat about 5 minutes.
+- Sauté until they begin to sweat about 5 minutes.

 - Add the chopped garlic and sauté for 1 minute.
 Do not let the garlic burn, cook until fragrant.